romGreen/mobile-automation/README.md

 #### testListAllBugTitles
 **What it does:**
 1. Navigates to View Bugs tab
-2. Retrieves all bug titles from the list
+2. Retrieves all bug titles from the list (scrolls through entire list)
-3. Prints all bug titles to console
+3. Prints all bug titles to console with numbering
+4. Handles empty list case gracefully

+**Output:**
+- If bugs exist: Prints numbered list of all bug titles
+- If list is empty: Prints "No bugs in the list" and passes the test

+**Note:** This test extracts only the bug titles (without Bug IDs) and scrolls through the entire list to capture all bugs.

 ---